Tencent-TDS/ovCompose-multiplatform-core/.github/PULL_REQUEST_TEMPLATE.md

 - Web
 - Resources
 - Gradle Plugin

--->
+If the fix fixes a bug introduced in a previous prerelease version (dev/beta), add _(prerelease fix)_:
+- _(prerelease fix)_ Fix something
+It will be included in dev/beta changelog, but excluded from the stable changelog -->
 > Section - Subsection
 - Describe a change for adding it to https://github.com/JetBrains/compose-multiplatform/blob/master/CHANGELOG.md